Turkish Passport 2025: Validity & Visa-Free Countries

 The most surprising aspect of the Turkish passport's power is its influence in South and Central America:

-• Brazil and Argentina: Visa-free stay for up to 90 days.
+• Brazil and Argentina: Residence permit up to 90 days without a visa.

-• Mexico (Crucial Note): Entry to Mexico with a Turkish passport is not "visa-free," but is done via a free electronic authorization called SAE, which is valid only for air travel.
+• Mexico (Crucial Note): Entry to Mexico with a Turkish passport is not "visa-free" but is granted via a free electronic authorization called SAE, which is valid only for air travel.

-• Japan: One of the biggest advantages of the Turkish passport is visa-free entry to Japan (up to 90 days); a privilege locked for many Middle Eastern countries.
+• Japan: One of the biggest advantages of the Turkish passport is visa-free entry to Japan (up to 90 days), a privilege locked for many Middle Eastern and Asian countries.

 • Singapore and Thailand: 30 to 60 days of visa-free access.